SharePoint/sp-dev-docs/docs/general-development/working-with-tasks-in-sharepoint-workflows-using-visual-studio-2012.md

-This approach can pose a challenge, however, in that the content type that the custom task is derived from is the **Workflow Task (SharePoint 2013)** content type, which includes the default **TaskOutcome** site column that contains the **Approved** and **Rejected** options.
+This approach can pose a challenge, however, in that the content type that the custom task is derived from is the **Workflow Task (SharePoint)** content type, which includes the default **TaskOutcome** site column that contains the **Approved** and **Rejected** options.
 However, you can work around the default setting by removing the **TaskOutcome** column from the custom task content type and ensure it is not present in the workflow task list.
 Otherwise, it would result in showing multiple options.
 For example, consider a custom outcome that had two options, "Red Pill" and "Blue Pill."
 If the default outcome is not removed, then the users completing the task would be presented with all available outcome options, as shown in Figure 14, even if those outcome options do not apply.